Everest Base Camp Trek

 Swayambhu Mahachaitya

 Have your hot breakfast at the hotel.
-You will be taken on a full-day guided sightseeing tour of Kathmandu valley.
-Your city tour guide will pick you up from the hotel at 9’o clock in the morning.
-He has core information about all the related heritage sites that you are going to visit.
+You will be taken on a full-day guided sightseeing tour of Kathmandu Valley.
+Your city tour guide will pick you up from the hotel at 9’o o’clock in the morning.
+He has core information about all the related heritage sites you will visit.
+You will begin your tour from Swyambhunath Stupa and Kathmandu Durbar Square.

 Accommodation: